arocholl/rfexplorer/RFExplorerClient/Readme.txt

 The requirements to run this software are:

-* Microsoft Windows XP SP3 or higher, including Windows Vista and Windows 7 (both 32bits and 64bits are supported).
+* Microsoft Windows XP SP3 or higher, including Windows Vista, Windows 7 and Windows 8 (both 32bits and 64bits are supported).
+Windows Server 2003 and higher are also supported.
 * Pentium IV 1GHZ or higher processor.
 * 512MB RAM or higher
 * USB 2.0 compatible port